 Buddhism is a whole vision for life – one that includes meditation, study, ritual, friendship and a deepening sense of purpose.

-For more information on Meditation Tokyo or Buddhism Tokyo, send an email to email@example.com or find us on Line: Tokyo Triratna Group.
+For more information on Meditation Tokyo or Buddhism in English in Tokyo, send an email to email@example.com or find us on Line: Tokyo Triratna Group.

 The spiritual tradition we call Buddhism was started by The Buddha, “The One Who Has Woken Up”, about 2500 years ago in Northern India.
 In the millennia since his death Buddhism has adapted to many different societies, finding ways to express the Buddha’s vision in different cultures and historical eras.